 Back to stories list

-Anansi na Wisdom Anansi and Wisdom Anansi na Maano
+Anansi na Chinyingi Anansi and Wisdom Anansi na Maano

 Written by Ghanaian folktale